Locations:

 Symptoms and Causes

-• No memory of episodes: If you have SRED, you probably have little or no memory of getting out of bed and eating.
+• Variable memory of episodes: If you have SRED, you probably have little or no memory of getting out of bed and eating, though some people have partial recall.

 Advertisement

-Experts do not know the exact cause of primary SRED.
-But people with primary SRED often have other sleep problems, such as sleepwalking or restless legs syndrome.
 These sleep disorders run in families.
-You may be more likely to have SRED if you or one of your family members has a sleep disorder.
+You may be more likely to have SRED if you or one of your biological family members has a sleep disorder.

-What are the risk factors for sleep-related eating disorder?
+What are the risk factors for a sleep-related eating disorder?

 Diagnosis and Tests

-To diagnose SRED, your provider will ask you about your symptoms.
-They may ask a family member, partner or roommate about your sleep habits since you may not remember sleep eating if you have SRED.
-Your provider will examine you to see if a health condition might be causing symptoms.
+To diagnose SRED, a healthcare provider will ask you about your symptoms during a physical exam.
+They may ask a family member, partner or roommate about your sleep habits, too, as you likely won’t remember sleep eating.
+The provider will examine you to see if a sleep disorder, health condition or medication you take might be causing symptoms.

 Management and Treatment